Fatahgani17/treehouses.github.io/pages/vi/firststeps.md

 ### Working with Vi & Vim

 One of the most simple but most powerful text editors out there is Vim.
 If you want to see what Vim can do and how powerful it can be, you can learn more about Vim [here](https://danielmiessler.com/study/vim/#textobjects).
-Vim is not necessary for this internship but it is truly helpful when working on the Raspberry Pi not to have to download and install other text editors.
+Vim is not necessary for this internship but it is truly helpful when working on the Raspberry Pi not to have to download and install other text editors.Playing with your friend.

 _**NOTE:**_ You can skip ahead to Step 3 while you are waiting for your Raspberry Pi to come in the mail.